 Rising damp will only form at the very bottom of the property and will slowly rise up the walls.
 If the damp does not run down to the very bottom of the wall, this cannot be rising damp.

 Penetrating damp can occur at any level of the building and will only appear on external facing walls.
 Cracked brickwork, peeling external paint or visibly wet exterior walls will indicate if moisture is entering through the external wall of the property.
-This is because the moisture that causes penetrating damp leads to the deterioiration of the external walls of the property.
+This is because the moisture that causes penetrating damp leads to the deterioration of the external walls of the property.
 If the damp patches appear at random points above ground level, this will also indicate penetrating damp.

 Damp caused by condensation can be identified by mould growth and through excess moisture appearing on any cold surfaces such as windows.
 Condensation is likely to occur behind furniture and in problem rooms such as bathrooms or kitchens.